On 3 May 1926, the Trades Union Congress (TUC) called for a general strike across Britain to start one minute before midnight.

 In response, Prime Minister Baldwin broke off negotiations.

 The TUC General Council immediately retaliated.
 On 4 May 1926, the General Strike began with more than one million coal miners locked out of their mines.

 Workers down tools and the strike begins

 More than three million workers from across the country downed tools during the strike.

 The TUC initially limited strike action to the key unions such as iron and steel, railways and transport.
 But these strikers were quickly joined in solidarity by the overwhelming majority of trade unionists across the country.

-The public tried to go about its business – most accepted the strike with ‘…good temper and fortitude…’ according to BBC radio – but much of the country was paralysed.
-Public transport was at a standstill, roads in gridlock, industry ground to a halt.
+The public tried to go about its business.
+Most accepted the strike with ‘…good temper and fortitude…’ according to BBC radio, but much of the country was paralysed.
+Public transport was at a standstill.
+Roads were in gridlock.
+Industry ground to a halt.

 Newspapers had halted publication, but both the strikers and the government published their own.
 The former brought out ‘The British Worker’ which stressed that the strike was an industrial dispute and not an attack on the constitution.

 The government’s ‘British Gazette’, edited by Chancellor of the Exchequer Winston Churchill, claimed the strikers wanted to overthrow society.
 This was considered extreme by the public and the newspaper was viewed with suspicion.

 Mining communities suffered great hardship.
 Miners’ wives were as active as their husbands: fundraising, rallying communities, supporting families, providing food and clothing, and running soup kitchens.